os-climate/ITR/docs/FunctionalOverview.rst

 Time Frames
 ~~~~~~~~~~~

-By default, the SBTi temperature scoring tool reports temperature scores
+By default, the ITR temperature scoring tool reports temperature scores
 on the mid-term time frames (i.e. based on emissions reduction targets
 aimed at 5-15 years into the future).
 However, it is also possible to
 inspect short (less than 5 years) and long-term time frames (15 to 30